I should ask, “Will my kids ever need to drive?”

 “A few I suppose.”

-He puts his VR goggles on me and said, “This is how our kids are going to remember their birthdays.”
+He put his virtual reality (VR) goggles on me and said, “This is how our kids are going to remember their birthdays.”

-There it was – his six-year-old daughter’s birthday party in full immersive virtual reality.
+There it was – his 6-year-old daughter’s birthday party in full immersive virtual reality.

-What is the technology going to be like in another 40 years, 20 … even five?
+What will technology be like in another 40 years, I constantly wonder.
+What about in another 20 years … even another five?

 I can just hear me now, “In my day …”.